 Meeting the Unique Needs of Every Student, Every Day

-The School for Children with Intellectual Disabilities team takes an integrated approach to education.
+The Helping Hand School team takes an integrated approach to education.
 Academics, therapeutic, and behavioral skills are embedded in our classrooms.
 We work together as a team through every step in the educational process, from planning and implementation, to assessment, and honing.

-Our School for Children with Intellectual Disabilities is approved by the Illinois State Board of Education and a partner of the Autism Society of Illinois.
+The Helping Hand School is approved by the Illinois State Board of Education and a partner of the Autism Society of Illinois.

 Meet Our School Leadership